exadel-inc/esl/src/modules/esl-event-listener/docs/3-extended-targets.md

-The sample above allows you to reuse throttled by 250 milliseconds version of the window, to receive no more than one event per 250 milliseconds `scroll` events (same as any other event types observed on debounced window version)
+The sample above allows you to reuse throttled by 250 milliseconds version of the window, to receive no more than one event per 250 milliseconds `scroll` events (same as any other event types observed on the debounced window version)

 <a name="-esleventutilsresize"></a>

 ### ⚡ `ESLResizeObserverTarget.for`

-When you deal with responsive interfaces, you might need to observe an element resizes instead of responding to the whole window change.
+When you deal with responsive interfaces, you might need to observe an element resize instead of responding to the whole window change.
 There is a tool for this in the native DOM API - `ResizeObserver'.
 The only problem is that it does not use events, while in practice, we work with it in the same way.